 - Spent more than 90 days outside the UK in the last 12 months

 - Broken any UK immigration laws, e.g., working illegally.

 Please note that if you are an EEA national seeking UK naturalisation and you are married to or are in a civil partnership with a British citizen, the requirements are different.
 The qualifying period is three years.

 If your application succeeds and you obtain British citizenship you must attend a citizenship ceremony.
 You will be able to apply for a British passport if you wish and you will have the full rights given to every other British citizen.

-We are a specialist immigration law firm and we can help you gather the correct documentation to submit to the Home Office as well as ensure it is in the required format.
+We are a specialist immigration law firm, and we can help you to gather the correct documentation to submit to the Home Office.
 You will be guided and fully briefed about your application, from the first consultation to the day your application is decided upon.

 If you wish to obtain naturalisation and you are not an EEA national, please click here.